Title: The Florida Project

 What We Think: Tangerine was shot on a modified iPhone for budgetary reasons, which also added an element of rough realism while charting a night in the life of transgender sex workers.
 More polished due to an upgrade in gear, The Florida Project is bigger in scope, emphasized by cinematographer Alexis Zabe who shoots from the children’s perspective.
 Capturing the dizzying, towering world around them.
 Swapping the scorching sunsets and neon nightlife of Tangerine for a palette of pastels under cloudless blue skies, once more Baker’s film pops off the screen.

 It’s Vinaite’s impulsive, juvenile demeanor that adds a biting edge to the film.
 Reckless, with a simmering, blinding rage that’s always seemingly bubbling beneath the surface.
 Yet there’s no doubt of her maternal love, just a foreboding sense of self-destruction always lingering on the horizon.
 As for Prince, she’s simply mesmerizing as Moonee.
-You’re so accustomed to her feisty spirit that the moment (which catches you completely off-guard) when her world comes crashing down and she melts into vulnerable, childlike tenderness, is absolutely crushing and dismantles you entirely.
+You’re so accustomed to her feisty spirit that the moment (which catches you completely off-guard) when her world comes hurtling down and she melts into a vulnerable, childlike bundle of tenderness, is absolutely crushing.

 Paternal warmth emanates from Dafoe in a muted, masterful performance as Bobby.
 A would-be father to the children and their mothers, who are strikingly just kids themselves.
 Meanwhile striving to see his own son frequently, their fragile bond is touched upon, with Landry Jones subtly shining in a minor role, as he so often does.